ueberauth/ueberauth/README.md

 ### Request Phase

 The request phase is where you request information about the user.
 This could be a redirect to an OAuth2 authorization url or a form for collecting username and password.
-The request phase may be very asynchronous and should be concered with only the collection of information.
+The request phase is concerned with only the collection of information.
 When a request comes in on the request phase url the relevant strategy will receive the `request_phase!` call.

 In some cases (default) the application using Ueberauth is responsible for implementing the request phase.
 That is, you should setup a route to receive the request phase and provide a form etc.
-In some cases, like OAuth, the request phase is used to redirect your user to a 3rd party site to fullfil the request.
+In some cases, like OAuth, the request phase is used to redirect your user to a 3rd party site to fulfill the request.

-For example, an OAuth strategy for Github will receive the request phase url and stop the request, redirecting you to Githubs OAuth challenge url with some query parameters.
+For example, an OAuth strategy for GitHub will receive the request phase url and stop the request, redirecting you to GitHub’s OAuth challenge url with some query parameters.
-Once you complete the Github OAuth flow, the user will be redirected back to the host site to the callback URL.
+Once you complete the GitHub OAuth flow, the user will be redirected back to the host site to the callback URL.

 Another example is simple email/password authentication.
 A request is made by the client to the request phase path and the host application displays a form.
-The strategy will likely not do anything with the incomming request_phase request and simply pass through to the application.
+The strategy will likely not do anything with the incoming `request_phase` request and simply pass through to the application.
 Once the form is completed, the POST should go to the callback url where it is handled (passwords checked, users created / authenticated).

 ### Callback Phase